reportei/generator-community-docs/sections/authentication.md

 In the constructor, add service credentials and set `redirectUri` to `/auth/callback/{network_name}`.

 ### `authenticate`
-This method constructs the OAuth URL, redirecting the user to the external provider’s authentication page.
+This method constructs the OAuth URL, redirecting the user to the external provider's authentication page.

 ![alt text](./images/image-auth-10.png)